ProjectDew/dialogs_management/README.md

  - Min.
 Sets the minimum value for the runtime speed multiplier.
  - Max.
 Sets the maximum value for the runtime speed multiplier.
  - Current.
 Sets the current value for the runtime speed multiplier.
-This value allows the player to change the speed at which the texts appear on screen, by multiplying their respective delays (it can be set to zero in order to display them at once).
+If desired, this value will allow the player to change the speed at which the texts appear on screen, by multiplying their respective delay values (it can be set to zero in order to display them at once).